Thermal socks to keep your feet warm during the winter months, hiking, casual, work, and self heated.

 The job of winter socks is to provide extra insulation and warmth and also wick sweat away from your feet to keep them dry.
-You shouldn't wear more than two pairs of winter socks though, and more often than not a single pair is enough.
+You shouldn't wear more than two pairs of winter socks, and more often than not a single pair is enough.
 Modern winter boots come with varying degrees of insulation for different conditions and all are designed to be worn with one or maybe two layers of socks, or one layer of liner socks and a top layer of thicker, warmer socks.
-Gone are the days when the only solution was to wear too-big boots and lots of socks.
+Long gone are the days when the only solution was to wear too-big boots and lots of socks.

 Unfortunately there is no perfect sock material, they vary in how hard wearing they are, how warm, how comfortable and how expensive, it's all a compromise.

-Other synthetic fibres, polyester is sometimes used as a substantial constituent in a fibre mix and is similar in properties to acrylic and is particularly quick drying.
+Other synthetic fibres, polyester is sometimes used as a substantial constituent in a fibre mix and is similar in properties to acrylic and is particularly quick drying and so used in liner socks to quickly wick sweat away from the feet keeping them dry.
 Others such as nylon, spandex, and elastane are there in smaller quantities to increase durability and add elasticity.

-Cotton, this is the worst choice for a winter sock, though very commonly found and bought.
-It is not a good insulator and doesn't wick moisture well at all hanging on to it and drying slowly.
+Cotton, is the worst choice for a winter sock, though it is very commonly sold as such.
+It is not a good warmth retainer and doesn't wick moisture well at all, hanging on to it and drying slowly.
 Cotton can be looped or brushed to give a plush finish which feels like it will be warm and cozy.